johnmyleswhite/Vega.jl/README.md

 # Usage Examples

 The current API provides some convenience wrappers around Vega for generating standard kinds of plots.
 These are described below.
-If you have any issues with the examples, please try checking out master for `Distributions`, `Grid`, and `KernelDensity`.
+If you have any issues with the examples, please try checking out master for `Distributions`, `Grid`, `Optim` and `KernelDensity`.
 While these three packages aren't requirements to use Vega.jl, they are used for generating data to plot in the examples.

 	using Distributions
 	using Vega